KAREN GORMAN Owner & Trainer

 Karen’s favorite things to do include hiking with her husband, John, and the dogs in the White Mountains.
 She especially enjoys Crawford Notch and Mount Cranmore.
 The dogs’ favorite thing is swimming in the lake after a nice hike.

 Julie has extensive experience working with animals in a professional setting: she is a certified groomer, has worked in animal hospitals (including Massachusetts Veterinary Hospital), and has owned a dog walking/pet sitting business for the past nine years.
-She was recently approved as a United States Canine Scent Sports CSD/Judge and is also close to finishing the requirements to become a Certified Canine Fitness Trainer (CCFT).
+She was recently approved as a United States Canine Scent Sports CSD/Judge and is a Certified Professional Canine Fitness Trainer (CPCFT).
 Constantly expanding her knowledge of scent work training, she has completed multiple scent work webinars, workshops, and seminars, including one with Fred Helfer.
 Julie is passionate about animals, especially dogs, and is scent work obsessed!

 Julie owns two Pomeranians and a Rocky Mountain Horse, along with a flock of hens and one rooster.
 In the past she’s owned goats, rabbits, and other small animals.
 She currently competes in scent work at the Excellent level (PSD), and Fast CAT and is training in Rally and soon Barn Hunt.
 Vixen, her Pom, has earned numerous titles in PSD and USCSS and her other Pom, Merlin, recently earned his AKC BCAT title after only five runs.
 Merlin is ranked in the top 20 for Pomeranians in Fast CAT.